 Period: January to August 2012

-This article presents some of the findings from clinical research studies on generics that have been published during the period of January to August 2012.
-Topics investigated by researchers included efficacy, pharmacology and safety, as well as interchangeability.
+This article discusses some of the research papers on biosimilars that have been published during the period of January to August 2012, highlighting what the important subjects are in the field of biosimilars.
+Topics investigated by researchers included safety and immunogenicity.

 Permission granted to reproduce for personal and educational use only.
-All other reproduction, copy, retransmission or reprinting of all or part of any ‘Content’ found on this website is strictly prohibited without the prior consent of the publisher.
+All other reproduction, copy or reprinting of all or part of any ‘Content’ found on this website is strictly prohibited without the prior consent of the publisher.
 Contact the publisher to obtain permission before redistributing.